lssfau/ExaStencils/README.md

 ### Examples

 We recommend having a look at the examples located in /Examples.
-To generate the examples, a valid compiler.jar has to be located in /Compiler/compiler.jar.
+To generate the examples, a valid Compiler.jar has to be located in /Compiler/Compiler.jar.
 You can create one using any of the guides above.

 (optional) It might be necessary to adapt the platform file used in /Examples/generateExamples.sh (optional) By default, all examples are generated.
 Unrequired configurations can be deactivated in /Examples/examples.sh